genzgd/Lampost-Mud/README.md

 #### Seamless Persistence

-Lampost game objects are persisted in back end data store.
+Lampost game objects are persisted in back end data storage.
 Adding, subclassing, and combining persistent objects is all but invisible to the developer.
 Say goodbye to table definitions, xml configuration, lifecycle management, and all of the other annoying overhead of most persistence frameworks.